 - The case when the model needs to dynamically adapt to new patterns in the data which arrive later after training

-However, it is always tricky to implement it the right way which can lead to catastrophic inferences as it is prone to drifting and severe deviations introduced by the newly encountered data instances.
+However, it is tricky to implement correctly to reduce the risk of catastrophic inferences as it is prone to drifting and severe deviations introduced by the newly encountered data instances.
+The solution to these challenges are part technical, and part Machine Learning & Data Goverance.
 ML models learn a set of parameters from training over the datasets.
 Traditionally, these parameters are static and unchanged throughout all future predictions.
 Let’s consider this scenario, we deploy the trained models online and usually multiple instances of the same model.
 The models then serve predictions using REST APIs with the capability of learning on the fly from every new instance received.

 A few questions naturally arise in this situation such as how to synchronize between the different model instances?
 Do we update the model on the basis of example by example or occasionally after we collect a few instances (schedule training)?
 How and when to measure the model concept drift?.
 This is just a glimpse of the type of complications that can face practitioners employing online learning.